kadena-io/chainweb-node-docker/README.md

+# Quick Setup

+1.  *(Skip this step if you run the Chainweb node in data center.)* Log into your router and configure port forwarding for port 443 to your computer.

+2. Make sure that your firewall allows incoming connection on port 443.

+3. Initialize database *(optional but saves several hours of db synchronization on node startup.)*:

+    ```sh
+    docker run -ti --rm -v chainweb-db:/root/.local/share/chainweb-node/mainnet01/0/ kadena/chainweb-node /chainweb/initialize-db.sh
+    ```

+4. Start Chainweb node:

+    ```sh
+    docker run -d -p 443:443 -v chainweb-db:target=/root/.local/share/chainweb-node/mainnet01/0/ kadena/chainweb-node
+    ```

+For explanations and additional configuration options (like, for instance, using an alternate port) keep reading.

 # Running a Chainweb Node as Docker Container

 **A Chainweb node must be reachable from the public internet**.
 It needs a